 Once we have compromised a system with Metasploit and the meterpreter payload, the fun begins!
 They are innumerable meterpreter commands and post-exploitation modules that we can use to manage and manipulate the target system.

-If you are looking to become a Metasploit Expert, check out our upcoming Metasploit Kung-Fu course.
+If you are looking to become a Metasploit Expert, check out our upcoming Metasploit Basics for Hackers.

-Also, look for my upcoming book "Metasploit Basics for Hackers" coming out early 2019.
+Also, look for my upcoming book "Metasploit Basics for Hackers" coming out late 2021.